THE PROCESS OF PRODUCTION

 · Lower operating labor

-· Simple operation à liquid phase
+· Simple operation à liquid

 · High conversion of benzene (95%)